georgeglessner/blog/_posts/2020-08-20-don't-do-this-in-your-for-loops.md

 tags:
 ---

 Our intern got a ticket yesterday about a page that wouldn't load for one of our employees.
-The page is a table that display data.
+The page is a table that displays equipment data.
 In this case, there were 17,000 lines of equipment that needed to be displayed.
 But all she saw was a never ending loading circle.

 I took a look at the code, found where the table creation logic was, and saw the following (pseudo-ish code)